uzumstanley/Image-Stitching-Project/README.md

-Here’s a clean and professional `README.md` for your **Image Stitching Project** that explains what it does, how to run it, and what to expect:

----

 # 🧵 Image Stitching Project

 This project performs **automatic image stitching** to generate a seamless panorama from a set of overlapping images.
 It utilizes **OpenCV** for feature detection, matching, and blending, and includes post-processing to remove any unwanted borders.